Lessons to be learnt from Hansie Cronje

 “Gee Hansie n kansie”(Give Hansie a chance) became the rallying cry from millions in the Rainbow Nation.
 He had been forgiven.
 He would never be forgotten.

 Fast forward to the modern twenty-over format, and the lessons of a career sacrificed have sadly been eschewed at the altar of quick, financial gains.
 Several high-profile cricketers have shaken the sport – not in the least the fast bowling duo of Mohammad Asif and Mohammad Amir.
-The IPL has had its fair share in the board room as well as at the playing field, with Sreesanth being the most notable perpetrator.
+The IPL has had its fair share in the boardroom as well as on the playing field, with Sreesanth being the most notable perpetrator.

 South Africa’s RamSlam has also had its fair share of transgressors.
 And now the PSL is reeling from allegations against several high-profile players – notably Sharjeel Khan and Khalid Lateef – both of whom are facing multiple charges and the prospect of lengthy bans.
 The implications run deep and speak of deep fissures within the structures of the sport.
 When an Australian player can earn ten times more than his equivalent Sri Lankan counterpart, something has gone very wrong.
 Still, there are no excuses for eating the forbidden fruit.